Anna Donáth: European Parliament

-Donáth stood as a candidate for Momentum Movement in the 2019 European Parliament election.
+Donáth stood as a candidate for Momentum Movement in the 2019 European Parliament election in Hungary.
 She was second on her party's list, and was elected as one of its two MEPs (the other being Katalin Cseh) in Hungary.
 She represents the third generation of her family to enter political office (after her father and her paternal grandfather).
 In the European Parliament, Donáth is a member of the Renew Europe party group.
 She serves on the Committee on Civil Liberties, Justice and Home Affairs.
 In this capacity, she is also member of the Democracy, Rule of Law & Fundamental Rights Monitoring Group.
 In 2022, she joined the Committee of Inquiry to investigate the use of Pegasus and equivalent surveillance spyware.

-In addition to her committee assignments, Donáth is part of the parliament's delegation to the EU–Albania Stabilisation and Association Parliamentary Committee, the European Parliament Intergroup on Freedom of Religion or Belief and Religious Tolerance, and the European Parliament Intergroup on LGBT Rights.
+In addition to her committee assignments, Donáth is part of the parliament's delegation to the European Union–Albania Stabilisation and Association Parliamentary Committee, the European Parliament Intergroup on Freedom of Religion or Belief and Religious Tolerance, and the European Parliament Intergroup on LGBT Rights.

 After becoming an MEP, Donáth gained immunity from prosecution for her participation in the December 2018 labour law protest, however Donáth chose to waive it on 29 May 2019.
 Donáth was elected leader of the Momentum Movement on 21 November 2021.
 She acquired 56.6 percent of the vote, defeating Anna Orosz (28.9%) and Gábor Hollai (14.5%).
-Following the 2022 parliamentary election, where the opposition alliance United for Hungary, including Momentum, suffered a heavy defeat, Donáth announced on 9 May 2022 that she was pregnant, and would not stand for the party's renewal election.
+Following the 2022 Hungarian parliamentary election, where the opposition alliance United for Hungary, including Momentum, suffered a heavy defeat, Donáth announced on 9 May 2022 that she was pregnant and would not stand for the party's renewal election.
 She was succeeded by Ferenc Gelencsér.

+Donáth returned to the Hungarian politics as leader of Momentum in January 2024.
+Under her leadership, the party wanted to develop an independent political image from the other opposition parties.
+Donáth refused to join DK–MSZP–Dialogue Alliance and ran independently the 2024 European Parliament election and 2024 Budapest Assembly election too.
+Ahead of the 2024 European Parliament election in Hungary, which would hold its six-month European Union presidency from July 2024, she was considered among the MEPs to watch and described as one of "the most prominent Orbán opposers in the Parliament".
+However, Momentum failed to win mandates in both EP and Budapest municipal elections too (thus Donáth also lost her seat in the European Parliament), therefore Donáth and the entire leadership of Momentum resigned on 10 June 2024.